zendesk/zendesk_app_framework_sdk/README.md

 ## What is it?

 The Zendesk App Framework (ZAF) SDK is a JavaScript micro-library that simplifies cross-frame communication between iframed apps and [ZAF](http://developer.zendesk.com/documentation/apps/).
+See [Iframes in Apps](https://developer.zendesk.com/apps/docs/agent/iframes_in_apps) to learn more.

 ## How does it work?